nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

        Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.

     1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

 1. _{ more test cases …​ }_

+### Viewing a person

+1. Viewing a person while all persons are being shown

+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+    1. Test case: `view 1`<br>
+       Expected: First person is viewed from the list.
+Details of the deleted contact shown in the status message.
+Timestamp in the status bar is updated.

+    1. Test case: `view 0`<br>
+       Expected: No person is viewed.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect delete commands to try: `view`, `view x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+1. _{ more test cases …​ }_